crankysparrow/portfolio2022/src/work/tarot-draw.md

 order: 20
 ---

 I needed to practice making API calls in ReactJS and also wanted to experiment a bit with [MaterialUI](https://material-ui.com/).
-Combined this experiment with my love for tarot and general witchiness, and built an app to draw a random tarot card and display a bit of information about its meaning.
+I used [this tarot api](https://github.com/ekelen/tarot-api), modified slightly so I could serve it on Heroku alongside the app.

-I used an API built by user [ekelen on github](https://github.com/ekelen/tarot-api), modified slightly so the server could serve up this app at the same time.
+I love tarot and witchiness in general!
+So I built an app to draw a random tarot card and display a bit of information about its meaning.

 [GitHub](https://github.com/crankysparrow/tarot-draw) | [live app](https://sp-tarot-app.herokuapp.com/)